April 19–24, 2015

 The NACS Leadership Challenge provides rising leaders in the convenience and fuel retailing industry an invaluable experience to discover personal strengths that they can use to grow their career while creating a more profitable and performance-oriented environment within their company.

-96% of NACS Leadership Challenge attendees recommend the program to their colleagues because the focus is on acquiring skills you can use on the job to improve leadership and operational performance; participants experience real results in the workplace.
+96% of past NACS Leadership Challenge attendees would recommend the program to their colleagues.
+Since the focus is on acquiring skills that participants can use on the job to improve their leadership and operational performance; participants experience real results in the workplace.